-1.19 Adult Indications: Additional Dosing Regimen of 400 mg Every 6 Weeks
+1.19 Adult Classical Hodgkin Lymphoma and Adult Primary Mediastinal Large B-Cell Lymphoma: Additional Dosing Regimen of 400 mg Every 6 Weeks

-KEYTRUDA is indicated for use at an additional recommended dosage of 400 mg every 6 weeks for all approved adult indications [see Indications and Usage (1.1-1.18) and Dosage and Administration (2.2)].
-This indication is approved under accelerated approval based on pharmacokinetic data, the relationship of exposure to efficacy, and the relationship of exposure to safety [see Clinical Pharmacology (12.2) and Clinical Studies (14.19)].
-Continued approval for this dosing may be contingent upon verification and description of clinical benefit in the confirmatory trials.
+KEYTRUDA is indicated for use at an additional recommended dosage of 400 mg every 6 weeks for classical Hodgkin lymphoma and primary mediastinal large B-cell lymphoma in adults [see Indications and Usage (1.4, 1.5), Dosage and Administration (2.2)].
+This indication is approved under accelerated approval based on pharmacokinetic data, the relationship of exposure to efficacy, and the relationship of exposure to safety [see Clinical Pharmacology (12.2), Clinical Studies (14.19)].
+Continued approval for this dosage may be contingent upon verification and description of clinical benefit in the confirmatory trials.